 Carl Redwood, Jr. has served as chairperson of the Hill District Consensus Group and was Chairperson of the One Hill Community Benefits Agreement Coalition.
 Carl is a social worker and has participated in various community organizing efforts on the local, national, and international levels.
 He has been part time faculty at the University of Pittsburgh, School of Social work for many years.

 etta cetera is a community educated bridge builder who is deeply committed to relationship building as well as, transformative & racial justice.
 Beginning in the year 2000 etta has participated in movements challenging mass incarceration and white supremacy. etta co-founded the following organizations: Book ‘Em, Pittsburgh’s Books to Prisoner program, HRC – FedUp!, WHAT’S UP (Working and Healing to Abolish Total Supremacy, Undermining Privilege), the Prison Poster Project, Let’s Get Free: The Women and Trans Prisoner Defense Committee, and Walk the Talk PGH, an anti-oppression training group.

 KEMPIS GHANI SONGSTER

 Kempis Ghani Songster is an advocate working for healing justice, a yoga practitioner and a community educator based in Philadelphia.
 He is a member of Right to Redemption and the founder of Ubuntu Philadelphia.
-Ghani was released from prison in December of 2017 after serving 30 years of juvenile life/death sentence.
+Ghani was released from prison in December of 2017 after serving 30 years of juvenile life/death by incarceration sentence.